NYPL/dgx-header-component/README.md

 1. Clone this repo.
 2. Checkout the `development` branch and run `npm install`.
 3. Create a feature branch from `development` - `git checkout -b new-feature`.
-4. When your work is ready to commit, run `npm run babel-build` to build the minified bundle.
+4. When your work is ready to commit, run `npm run dist` to build the minified bundle.
 5. Update `package.json` with new version number, update the `README.md` & `CHANGELOG.md` with relevant info.
 6. Commit your changes - `git commit -am 'Description of feature'`.
 7. Push the branch to Github - `git push origin new-feature`.